rdowd003/RD_Mentoring/Test-Sets/week1_skill_assessment/README.md

     │   ├── __init__.py
     │   └── test_assessment.py
     └── concepts
-        └── concepts.txt
+    │   └── concepts.txt
+    └── case_study
+        └── case_study_data_challenge.ipynb
+        └── data/
+            └── user_account_data.csv
+            └── user_exercise_logs_data.csv

-There are 40 problems total in the assessment.
-All the problems are worth the same number of points (3 pts).
+There are 40 problems & a short data challenge (case study) total in the assessment.
+All the problems should be completed or attempted, if possible.
 - 20 coding questions in `src/assessment.py`:
     - 5 python fluency
     - 2 python challenge